 Charities can seize this opportunity by creating partnerships based on shared purpose.
 The first step is to find companies that share your purpose.
 Once you’ve found that company you create an idea that sums up your shared purpose and you pitch it to them.

 Shared purpose partnerships are particularly exciting because they are based on organisations’ big ambitions, so they have enormous scope and potential.

 A great example of this was when Phyllis Tuckwell Hospice Care approached Bridges Estate Agents.
 The Hospice wanted to grow their Hospice Care at Home service and Bridges wanted to sell more homes.
 So, their shared purpose was they recognised the importance of homes.
 The charity pitched the partnership idea of “Home is where the heart is” and they secured their biggest ever corporate partner.

-The twist in this story is that PDB is nothing new.
+The twist in this story is that Purpose Driven Business is nothing new.
 As shown by both Unilever and Nationwide these companies started because of a social purpose.
 As Mike Kelly, former director of CSR at KPMG and chair of the charity The Passage and Dame Kelly Holmes Trust, said, “We should describe this as the resurgence of purpose-driven business.”

 Nevertheless, this new trend in business is an important shift and an opportunity that charities should seize with both hands – the sooner they start these conversations, the sooner they can lock in a strong partnership and make bigger impact with the strength that comes with two entities sharing an inspiring purpose.

 Are you ready to start forming purpose-driven partnerships?
 Contact the Remarkable Partnerships team to see how you can get started on this exciting new path.